CherryKitten/CharjaBox/README.md

 ## Installation

-WORK IN PROGRESS
+1. Make sure all [Requirements](requirements.md) are met

-1. Set up Ansible
+2. Clone the repository and `cd` into the directory
-2. Copy/Merge settings.template/ to settings/
+3. Copy `settings.template` to `settings` and [configure](configuration.md) everything
-3. Change all the settings you want to change
+4. Create an `inventory` file and add your server's IP/Hostname/Domain
-4. ansible-galaxy install -r requirements.yml
+4. Install needed roles: `ansible-galaxy install -r requirements.yml`
-5. run playbook
+5. Run the playbook: `ansible-playbook -i inventory -u $USER charjabox.yml`

 ## Special Thanks

 * Thanks to [DysphoricUnicorn](https://github.com/DysphoricUnicorn) for designing our beautiful mascot.